Personal Growth Groups

-If you are interested in learning more, please call Karen Bagley or Tammy Levin at Counseling and Psychological Services at 703-993-2380.
+If you are interested in learning more, please call Karen Bagley or David Wen at Counseling and Psychological Services at 703-993-2380.

-This is an interpersonal process group for members of the LGBTQA (Lesbian/Gay/Bisexual/Transgender/Queer/Asexual) community, including allies and those questioning their sexual orientation, who want to learn more about themselves and their interactions with others.
+This is an interpersonal process group for members of the LGBTQA (Lesbian/Gay/Bisexual/Transgender/Queer/Asexual) community, including allies and those questioning their sexual orientation and gender identity, who want to learn more about themselves and their interactions with others.
 In group, members will have the opportunity to share common struggles, gain support, and give and receive feedback in a safe environment.
-Group members may be dealing with a wide range of concerns including coming out, connecting with the LGBA community, depression, anxiety, relationship concerns, and other concerns related to their LGBA identities.
-If interested, contact CAPS to schedule an individual pre-group screening in order to learn more participating in this group.
+Group members may be dealing with a wide range of concerns including coming out, connecting with the LGBTQA community, depression, anxiety, relationship concerns, and other concerns related to their LGBTQA identities.

 Relationships Process Group